cshwk2020/mcp_project/README.md

 After Reconcil：

 Dr Sales Unconfirmed
+    Cr Bank Unconfirmed
+Dr Bank
     Cr Sales Confirmed
-Dr Bank
-    Cr Bank Unconfirmed

 Back reference：Xero entry 要 refer back Odoo Sale Ref。

 ```

+Prototyping Setup:

-- First, we make a online order in woocommerce, paid and then use woocommerce api to sync order into odoo sale order.
+- first, we make a online order in woocommerce, paid,

+- and then use woocommerce api to sync order into odoo sale order.

-- Then, we sync sale order and stock picking from odoo to xero as invoice and COGS.
+- finally, we sync sale order and stock picking from odoo to xero as invoice and COGS.

 - Our focus is to demo python code to sync sale.order and stock.picking from ODOO to Xero as invoice and COGS.

-### Screenshot of our business test case
+### Screenshot of Prototyping test cases

 > ### centralized odoo warehouse: location for woocommerce, is whwoo/Stock.